 1. Introduction

 The global freshwater crisis represents one of the defining challenges of the twenty-first century.
 Approximately 97.5% of the Earth's water is saline, and of the remaining fresh water, more than two-thirds is locked in glaciers and ice sheets, leaving less than one per cent accessible for human use (Gleick, 2003).
-Demand for freshwater continues to escalate in response to demographic growth, urbanisation, dietary shifts towards water-intensive foods, and energy transition pressures, yet supply remains essentially fixed whilst its spatiotemporal distribution is increasingly disrupted by anthropogenic climate change (Vörösmarty et al., 2010).
+Demand for freshwater continues to escalate in response to demographic growth, urbanization, dietary shifts towards water-intensive foods, and energy transition pressures, yet supply remains essentially fixed whilst its spatiotemporal distribution is increasingly disrupted by anthropogenic climate change (Vörösmarty et al., 2010).
 Rockström et al. (2009) demonstrated that human appropriation of freshwater has already transgressed or is approaching several planetary boundaries, underscoring the systemic nature of the crisis.

 Agriculture is the dominant consumer of freshwater globally, accounting for approximately 70% of all withdrawals and up to 90% in many arid developing nations (Siebert et al., 2010).
 Irrigated agriculture, whilst covering less than 20% of the world's cultivated area, contributes about 40% of global food production, making irrigation infrastructure and management central to food security (Postel et al., 1996).
 The challenge is compounded by projections that the world must produce 60–70% more food by 2050 to meet the demands of a population expected to reach approximately nine billion, without proportional expansion of cultivated area or freshwater allocation (Godfray et al., 2010; Foley et al., 2011).
 The tension between agricultural growth and water sustainability is thus acute.